sagemath/trac_to_gh/Issue 2001.md

 # Issue 2001: --long doctests -- seven files have doctst failures in sage-2.10.rc3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2001

 Original creator: was